Differentially Private Bilevel Optimization: Generalizing from ERM to population loss

 \end{theorem}

-The proof of Theorem~\ref{thm: population} relies on arguing that the hyperobjective is Lipschitz, and applying a uniform convergence bound for bounded gradients, which we further implies uniform convergence of projected gradients by Lemma~\ref{lem: G is Lip}.
+The proof of Theorem~\ref{thm: population} relies on establishing uniform convergence of the empirical hypergradients to the population hypergradients (Lemma~\ref{lem: uc}), which as far as we know does not appear in prior literature and therefore may be of independent interest.
+This further implies uniform convergence of projected gradients, since the gradient mapping is non-expansive.